Anxiety grips Africa ahead of Caf awards and 2019 Afcon hosts announcement | Goal.com

 Wednesday’s Caf Executive Meeting will see the country that will replace Cameroon as 2019 Afcon hosts will be revealed.

-South Africa and Egypt have submitted bids to organize an expanded 24-team Afcon tournament which is only five months away from kicking off.
+South Africa and Egypt have submitted bids to organise an expanded 24-team Afcon tournament which is only five months away from kicking off.

 “Many guests are scheduled to attend the (awards) ceremony including the President of Senegal Macky Sall, the President of Rwanda Paul Kagame, and former soccer player and now head of Liberia George Weah.
 On January 6th, President Ahmad will also meet at the presidential palace Gianni Infantino, Fifa president, and Fatma Samoura, Fifa General Secretary,” said Caf in a statement.